lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 function getNonce(address _address, uint256 _channel) public view returns (uint256)
 ```

-Returns the nonce that needs to be signed by a allowed key to be passed into the [executeRelayCall](#executeRelayCall) function.
+Returns the nonce that needs to be signed by an allowed key to be passed into the [executeRelayCall](#executeRelayCall) function.
 A signer can choose his channel number arbitrarily.

 If multiple transactions should be signed, nonces in the same channel can simply be increased by increasing the returned nonce.